kulaizki/Training/README.md

 # Training
-A compilation of code I used or made to study.
+A compilation of code I used or made to study fundamentals.